asemshaath/database-backup-utility/README.md

 #clone the repo
 git clone <repo-url>
 cd <repo-name>
-pipx install -e .
+pipx install .

 # to support all the availible cloud storages and databases use:
-pipx install -e .[all]
+pipx install .[all]

-# to use it for only certain stuff use:
+# to use only specfic features:
-pipx install -e .[postgres,gcp]
+pipx install .[postgres,gcp]
 ```

 ## Usage